 The lack of good binders, in certain areas of Abruzzo, seems to have been decisive for the survival of the buildings.
-According to the Historian Gavini, the damage caused by earthquakes in the areas of Marsica of Fucino are linked primary to poor mortars, being unknown to the traditional building yard the quarry clay of Magliano de Marsi and of Tagliacozzo.
-In areas rich in clay and on the Adriatic coast, on the contrary, the abundance of
+According to the historian Gavini, the damage caused by earthquakes in the Marsica region are linked primary to poor mortars, being unknown to the traditional building yard the quarry clay in Magliano dè Marsi and Tagliacozzo.
+In areas rich in clay and on the Adriatic coast, on the contrary, the abundance of this material would have worked like a favorable circumstance for the preservation of buildings heritage [18].